yahavx/mindreader/README.md

 * `run_parser`: runs a parser as a service, so it listens on a message queue, receive raw snapshots, parse them, and pass the parsed results back to the message queue.
 This is only available via the CLI.
     This command receives a parser name, and a url to a message queue.

     Example usage:
     ```sh
     [mindreader] $ python -m mindreader.parsers run-parser 'feeling' 'rabbitmq://127.0.0.1:5672/'
     ...  # Listening on the message queue
     ```

+* `run_parsers`: collects all available parsers, and runs each one as a service, as in `run_parser`.
+    This is also only available via the CLI.
+    This command receives a parser name, and a url to a message queue.
+Example usage:
+    ```sh
+    [mindreader] $ python -m mindreader.parsers run-parsers 'rabbitmq://127.0.0.1:5672/'
+    ...  # Listening on the message queue, with eash parser separately
+    ```

 #### Adding a new parser
-In order to add a new parser, create a `<parser_name>.py` inside this sub-package.
+In order to add a new parser, create a `<parser_name>.py` inside this `parsers` sub-package.
 Inside, add the parser as a function, which is named `parse_<parser_name>`.
-It should receive a raw snapshot, and return the parsed data, in JSON format.
+It should receive a raw snapshot (in JSON format), and return the parsed data, in JSON format.
 Finally, add to the function an attribute, named `field`, which is the name of the parser (a string).

-You can also add the parser as an instance of a class (instead of a function), which implements `__call__(self, snapshot)`.
+You can also add a parser as an instance of a class (instead of a function), which implements `__call__(self, snapshot)`.
 The rules from above will follow to this instance, in exactly the same way.

 The parser will be automatically collected, to be used through the parsing functions (with the name